simplesamlphp/simplesamlphp-module-metarefresh/docs/simplesamlphp-automated_metadata.md

 :   The maximum number of seconds a metadata entry will be valid.

 `outputDir`
 :   The directory where the generated metadata will be stored.
-The path
+Non-absolute paths
-    is relative to the SimpleSAMLphp base directory.
+    will be relative to the SimpleSAMLphp base directory.

 `outputFormat`
 :   The format of the generated metadata files.
 This must match the